silverstripe/developer-docs/en/05_Contributing/00_Issues_and_Bugs.md

 ## Feature requests

-[warning]
+> [!WARNING]
-Please don't file feature requests as GitHub issues.
-If there's a new feature you'd like to see in Silverstripe CMS, you either need to write it yourself (and [submit a pull request](/contributing/code/#step-by-step-from-forking-to-sending-the-pull-request)) or convince somebody else to write it for you.
-Any "wishlist" type issues without code attached can be expected to be closed as soon as they're reviewed.
+> Please don't file feature requests as GitHub issues.
+If there's a new feature
+> you'd like to see in Silverstripe CMS, you either need to write it yourself (and
-[/warning]
+> [submit a pull request](/contributing/code/#step-by-step-from-forking-to-sending-the-pull-request)) or convince somebody else to
+> write it for you.
+Any "wishlist" type issues without code attached can be
+> expected to be closed as soon as they're reviewed.

 In order to gain interest and feedback in your feature, we encourage you to present it to the community through the [community channels](https://www.silverstripe.org/community).

 ## Reporting security issues

-[warning]
+> [!WARNING]
-If you think a bug may have security implications, do not create a GitHub issue for it.
+> If you think a bug may have security implications, do not create a GitHub issue for it.
 This may lead to a zero-day vulnerability.
-[/warning]

 Report potential security issues to [security@silverstripe.org](mailto:security@silverstripe.org).
 Emails sent to that address are forwarded to a private mailing list and kick off a specific security process.